|

 LEVEL B:

-protection of material under moderate (anticipated) worldwide shipment,
+under moderate (anticipated) worldwide shipment, handling and storage.

-with the applied preservation, to be capable of protecting material not
+applied preservation, to be capable of protecting material not directly

 transportation environments.
 It must be able to protect material against